What is the anticipated timeline for the project?

 They are two separate and unconnected buildings.
 Both buildings will have controlled access for their residents.

-The student housing will provide the same measures we use in the rest of our residence halls (e.g. access through a key card), including the student housing across the street from the park.
+The student housing will provide the same access control measures we use in the rest of our residence halls (e.g. access through a key card), including the student housing across the street from People's Park.

 How many beds will there be at each facility?